timersys/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.9.2 =
+* Added support for Visual Form Builder
+* Added cookie name support, so users can reset cookies for popups
+* Fix for woocommerce follow up emails
+* Fix for popup showing for a milisecond on certain themes
+* updated ID rule to accept multiple values
+* Added vimeo, youtube auto play support
+* Removed debug mode and safe mode, to make it less complicate

 = 1.9.1.1 =
 * Hotfix for draft popups showing